 Location: South coast

-Ponce offers an excellent way of life for anyone looking to take things slow, breathe in that fresh ocean air, and immerse themselves in culture, arts, and history.
+Ponce offers an excellent way of life for anyone looking to live in Puerto Rico.
+It’s a great place to take things slow, breathe in that fresh ocean air, and immerse themselves in culture, arts, and history.

 As you wander around the central streets, the grandeur of the buildings is hard to miss.
 In fact, Ponce Creole is a unique style of architecture that’s been heavily influenced by the French, Spanish, and Caribbean, is constructed from a mixture of stone and wood, and features hints of various styles, including neoclassical and even art deco.